Burnout isn’t a mindset failure. It’s a design problem. Learn how intentional business design replaces constant effort & creates sustainable momentum

 Burnout happens when effort replaces design.

-Design is how businesses stay livable as they grow.
+Design is how businesses stay livable over time, not just functional in short bursts.

-If progress only happens when you’re pushing hard, that’s not a character flaw.
+If progress only happens when you are pushing hard, that is not a personal flaw.

 It’s a design signal.